WALL Literary Journal celebrates its 25th edition this fall

 “It’s really a cohesive group that has very few issues,” Hunt said.
 “Everything’s going really smoothly, to the point where I feel like I’m the one who has to catch up sometimes.”

-Readers of this year’s edition should expect this cohesion to shine through, with pieces varied in form but consistent in theme.
+Hunt’s praise of the of the WALL staff behind the scenes reflects the cohesion within the pages as well.
+Readers of this year’s edition should expect this togetherness to shine through, with pieces varied in form but consistent in themes of growth and embracing the current moment.

 “They should expect a really strong expansion on previous editions,” Hunt said.
 “This one is coupled with the last two, where they have their distinct voices but all talk about different tenses of time.
 They should expect really strong art and really strong personal narratives.”

-“There’s a wonderful piece that’s the encapsulation of one’s immediate processing of grief and they reconsider their religious habits,” he said.
-“There’s a poem where someone talks about the difficulties of being trapped with a relationship or roommate scenario, where you feel like a poison frog is leaking their presence in your space.
-There’s a lot of beautiful art pieces that capture the initial recognitions of the present tense.”
+Hunt’s most anticipated pieces are a “piece that’s the encapsulation of one’s immediate processing of grief as they reconsider their religious habits,” and “a poem where someone talks about the difficulties of being trapped with a relationship or roommate scenario, where you feel like a poison frog is leaking their presence in your space.”

-“I went to UCI for around a year,” Huffman said, “and I did illustration and computer science.
+Hoffman’s experience prior to joining WALL gives him a unique toolset as a poetry and art editor.
+“I went to UCI for around a year,” he said, “and I did illustration and computer science.
 I wanted to look into a journal project for the illustration and art.
 It’s pretty cool to look into the poetry and see that it was a form of art as well.”

-When asked if there were pieces they were excited to share, Huffman responded, “my piece is pretty good.”
+When asked if there were pieces they were excited to share, Hoffman responded, “my piece is pretty good.”

 “‘She Fights’ is one of my favorite poems selected so far,” Gardner said.

-Fiction is the cornerstone of any student literary publication.
-It is what readers most expect from a creative writing publication, and with limited publishing space, represents the leading voices at Saddleback.
+Fiction is the cornerstone of any student literary publication, and with limited publishing space, fiction in WALL represents the leading voices at Saddleback.
 Maxwell Javaheri and Sean Mclay are the fiction editors for this year’s edition.

 Considering what they’re most excited to share, Javaheri emphasized a story titled “Nature’s Music.”